Quick Summary: Hair Loss Supplements for Men: What is Recommended?

 There are several reasons why men experience hair loss:

 Genetics: Androgenetic alopecia, also known as male pattern baldness, is the most common cause of hair loss.
-This condition is hereditary, and linked to the hormone dihydrotestosterone (DHT).
+This condition is hereditary and linked to the hormone dihydrotestosterone (DHT).
 DHT shrinks hair follicles, leading to thinner and shorter hair growth over time.
-In men, levels of DHT are higher and more active – this means that male individuals tend to lose hair earlier, leading to the characteristic pattern of hair loss in the hairline and crown.
+In men, DHT levels are higher and more active, which means they tend to lose hair earlier, leading to the characteristic pattern of hair loss in the hairline and crown.

 Medical Conditions: Certain medical conditions such as thyroid disorders, autoimmune diseases (alopecia areata), hair pulling disorders (trichotillomania) and sexually transmitted infections can cause hair loss.